dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 Genesect is as good as Bug-types get.
-Hosting the lowest DPS of any Type's #1 slot, Genesect also holds the "honor" of being a Mythical Pokemon, locked behind a Special Research, 5✰ Raids, and being unable to be traded.
+Hosting the lowest `*[DPS]: Damage Per Second` of any Type's #1 slot, Genesect also holds the "honor" of being a Mythical Pokemon, locked behind a Special Research, 5✰ Raids, and being unable to be traded.
 So not only is the best Bug-type the worst #1, but it's also about as complicated as it gets to obtain.
 To top it all off, Genesect performs a bit better as a [Steel-type attacker](#genesect---death-metal-bug), while also being outclassed by 4 or 5 better Steel-types.\
 If you want a big Bug-type, this is it.
 Though its runner-up is just barely below it, and much easier to catch.
 Keep scrolling.

 ### Pinsir - Vicegrip (but don't use that)